 of the university; a Senior Vice President for Administration & Finance who is responsible

 for the fiscal operations of the university and the physical plant; a Vice President

-for Research who directs the research efforts of the university; and a Vice President
+for Research & Innovation who directs the research efforts of the university; and

-supports the institution's strategic diversity goals by providing programs, services,
+institution's strategic diversity goals by providing programs, services, and resources.

-Texas Tech University consists of the Graduate School; School of Law; Honors College; and the Colleges of Agricultural Sciences & Natural Resources, Architecture, Arts & Sciences, Business, Education, Engineering, Human Sciences, Media & Communication, and Visual & Performing Arts.
+Texas Tech University consists of the Graduate School; School of Law; School of Veterinary Medicine; Honors College; and the Colleges of Agricultural Sciences & Natural Resources, Architecture, Arts & Sciences, Business, Education, Engineering, Human Sciences, Media & Communication, and Visual & Performing Arts.
 Each college is administered by a dean and consists of a number of instructional departments or areas.

 Office of the President